metadriverse/metadriverse.github.io/_pages/RobotDog.md

-## Summary
+## TL; DR

-:robot: We train two mobile robots with human-in-the-loop learning!
+We train two mobile robots :robot: with human-in-the-loop learning!
 Our method:

 :star2: Learns from online human intervention and demonstration!